abeyang/after-effects-bootcamp/Extras/Script.md

 HERO (V.O. cont'd)
 > - All the DT text
+> - wifi and 4G
-> - Built-in wifi
+> - Built-in pedometer
 > - Nice handle
+> - .. and if you buy now, we'll throw in two knives.
+And an onion.

 Cut back to HERO

 HERO (cont'd)
-> --and best of all, it's hands free!
+> Best of all, it's completely hands free!

 HERO reveals bandaged hand.

 HERO
 > OK Barney, start new journal entry.
-Yesterday, my two friends got really mad at me because I poked fun at how ugly they look.
-Man, why are they so sensitive?
+Yesterday, Richard got really mad at me because I poked fun at how ugly he looks.

+Zoom out to reveal his two friends sitting next to him, looking at him...

+HERO (cont'd)
+> Man, why is he so sensitive?
 And superficial?
-They just don't have a sense of humor, nor can they accept the truth...
-Those truth-haters...

-Zooms out to reveal his two friends sitting next to him, looking at him...
+He just needs to chill out...
+> And oh, my other friend, Cliff--

+FRIEND 1
+> My name is Ryan.

+HERO
+> Sure it is, Kneckle.
+Anyways, he just goes on and on about how he doesn't give a rip.
+> (Pause) No, I said rip.
+No, delete that.

+Fade out.
+Show "Slab" title, with some information about After Effects Best Practices.

+HERO (V.O., cont'd)
+> No, scratch that.
+Select-all and delete.
+No, you're doing it wring.
+Ctrl+A delete.
+Shift-ctrl-delete.
+No. Force-close app.
+Reset tablet.
+Stop.
+Power down completely.
+(Sighs.)

 # Outline (sfx):